 The sensation of meeting a French person at a soirée who you definitely remember meeting at a previous soirée or perhaps even twice, but whose name you've totally forgotten, again.

-When you go out for an early evening drink at the house of your French friends that descends into torture.
+When you go out for an early evening apéritif at the house of your French friends that descends into torture.

 Normally it's because they don't have enough alcohol for you, no one talks to you, you don't speak good enough French, can't follow the conversations, don't dare to speak, and wish you could be elsewhere.

-The laid back approach Parisian men have towards their hairstyles.
+The laid back approach that some Parisian men have towards their hairstyles, which is definitely more laissez-faire than lacquered perfection.
 Forget hair product, embrace the disheveled and messy laissez-hair look .